Introduction to Direct Debit Mandates

 Your own branded payment page - This payment page is a securely hosted online form which you can brand.

-A link which you can share via email, or from your website - You can send the link to the payment page to your customers via email, or embed it into your own website.
+A link which you can easily share via email or from your website - You can send the link to the payment page to your customers via email or embed it into your own website.
 Customers can then complete the form online in seconds.

 GoCardless is used by over 55,000 businesses around the world.
 Learn more about how you can improve payment processing at your business today.